-Changes in the Fair Value of Contingent Earn-out Obligations-The contingent earn-out obligations are measured at fair value each reporting period and changes in estimates of fair value are recognized in earnings.
-Expense from changes in the fair value of contingent earn-out obligations increased \$12.6 million in 2022 compared to 2021.
-This increase was primarily caused by higher expenses at our Texas electrical operation and Ivey, driven by stronger actual current earnings and forecasted results.
+Changes in the Fair Value of Contingent Earn-out Obligations-The contingent earn-out obligations are measured at fair value each reporting period, and changes in estimates of fair value are recognized in earnings.
+Expense from changes in the fair value of contingent earn-out obligations increased \$18.8 million in 2023 compared to 2022.
+This increase was primarily caused by higher expenses at our Kentucky electrical operation and Eldeco, driven by stronger actual current earnings and forecasted results.
+Expense or income from changes in earn-out valuations may be more volatile in future periods due to large earn-out agreements for acquisitions that closed in the first quarter of 2024.